Professor Gregory Kolt – Dean of Science and Health, Western Sydney University (NSW)

 Elected Board Members

-Dr Julie Cooke is Head of Discipline, Sport and Exercise Science, and Senior Lecturer in Anatomy & Physiology at the University of Canberra.
-Julie has served as the Chair of the ACT Sate Council, as a member of the ACT SMA Sate board, in addition to holding the Program Director role for the Australian Biology Olympiad program.
+Associate Professor Julie Cooke is Head of Discipline, Sport and Exercise Science, and Senior Lecturer in Anatomy & Physiology at the University of Canberra.
+Julie has served as the Chair of the ACT Sate Council, as a member of the ACT SMA State board, in addition to holding the Program Director role for the Australian Biology Olympiad program.
 Julie has 20 years’ experience in academia and is a current SMA Lecturer and active Sports Trainer.